-Pumpkin is a food often considered as nothing more than an ingredient used in pumpkin pie and something to carve spooky faces into during the month of October.
+Pumpkin is a food often considered as nothing more than an ingredient used in pumpkin pie and something to carve spooky faces into during October.
 Pumpkins have so much more to offer.
 It’s time to give this food the credit it deserves.
-These orange beauties are actually one of the best things a person can eat for a plethora of different reasons.
+These orange beauties are one of the best things a person can eat for a number of different reasons.
 Pumpkins contain many vitamins and minerals that are vital in a healthy diet.
 They are high in vitamin A, folate, magnesium, dietary fiber, phosphorus, vitamin C and potassium.
-That’s a lot of goodness packed into one food; pumpkin also adds a unique and special flavor to many different dishes.
+That’s a lot of goodness packed into one food.
+Pumpkin also adds a unique and special flavor to many different dishes.

-Not only are pumpkins packed with good-for-you nutrients, they are low in saturated fat, sodium and cholesterol.
-Did we mention they taste absolutely divine when used in the right recipes?
-The following healthy pumpkin recipes are sure to please the tastebuds of everyone at the table.
-Pass the pumpkin!
+Not only are pumpkins packed with good-for-you nutrients, but they are also low in saturated fat, sodium and cholesterol.
+Did we mention they taste divine when used in the right recipes?
+The following healthy pumpkin recipes are sure to please the taste buds of everyone at the table.
+Pass the pumpkin.

 Pumpkin Soup With Parmesan Croutons

-Serve with seasonal fruit or warm whole grain bread for an extra satisfying meal everyone in the family is sure to savor.
+Serve with seasonal fruit or warm whole-grain bread for an extra satisfying meal everyone in the family is sure to savor.
 This soup is quick, easy and as healthy as can be.
 Make this soup for dinner tonight to fight off pesky fall colds and enjoy a meal for the books.
-Bon apetit!

-1 medium butternut squash, rind and seeds removed, cut into 3 centimeter chunks
+- 1 medium butternut squash, rind and seeds removed, cut into 1-inch chunks

-3 pieces day-old whole grain or gluten free bread, chopped into 1 centimeter cubes
+- 3 pieces day-old whole-grain or gluten-free bread, chopped into 1/2-inch cubes

 - Preheat oven to 350 degrees Fahrenheit.

-- Place pumpkin chunks onto a baking tray and drizzle with coconut oil, salt and pepper.
+- Place pumpkin chunks onto a baking tray and drizzle with coconut oil, salt and black pepper.
 Roast for 40 minutes.
-In the last 20 minutes add the onion and garlic to the baking tray.
-Cook until pumpkin is soft and onions and garlic have caramelized.
+In the last 20 minutes, add the onion and garlic to the baking tray.
+Cook until pumpkin is soft, and onions and garlic have caramelized.

 - Add the roasted vegetables and the remaining ingredients of the soup into a large pot on low-medium heat.
 Using a stick blender, puree until smooth.
 If soup is too thick, add a dash of water or stock to thin and blend again.
 Taste and adjust salt and pepper if needed.

-- Once soup has been heated through, serve among 4-6 bowls, topped with the Parmesan croutons (recipe below).
+- Once soup has been heated through, serve among four to six bowls, topped with the Parmesan croutons.